minjaedavidpark/QED/README.md

 ### 1. Guided Problem Solving (Socratic Coach)

-Paste a problem (math / CS / econ / theory / etc.) and Reasoning Gym will:
+Paste a problem (math / CS / econ / theory / etc.) and QED will:

 - **Decompose** it into a sequence of reasoning steps
 - Guide you through each step with questions and hints